mathigon/textbooks/triangles-and-trigonometry/content.md

 ---
 > id: trig-functions-1

-{.todo} abbreviations: sin x, cos y
+{.todo} TODO – Abbreviations: sin x, cos y

-{.todo} Usually you won’t be asked to calculate trigonometric functions yourself – just use the sin, cos and tan keys on a calculator.

-{.todo} Let’s have a look at a few examples:
+{.todo} TODO – Using calculators

-{.todo} examples
+{.todo} TODO – Examples

-{.todo} radians not degrees, swapping the angles
+{.todo} TODO – Radians vs degrees, swapping the angles

-{.todo} Use the Pythagorean Theorem to find the missing side (if there is one).
-The tangent ratio can be bigger than 1 (the other two cannot).
-If there is a radical in the denominator, rationalize the denominator.
+{.todo} TODO – Rationalize the denominator.

 ---
 > id: inverse-trig

 ### Inverse Trignometric Functions

+{.todo} TODO – Inverse functions

-{.todo} The word inverse is probably familiar to you.
-In mathematics, once you learn how to do an operation, you also learn how to “undo” it.
-For example, you may remember that addition and subtraction are considered inverse operations.
+    // The word inverse is probably familiar to you.
+In mathematics, once you learn how
+    // to do an operation, you also learn how to “undo” it.
+For example, you may
+    // remember that addition and subtraction are considered inverse operations.
-Multiplication and division are also inverse operations.
-In algebra you used inverse operations to solve equations and inequalities.
-When we apply the word inverse to the trigonometric ratios, we can find the acute angle measures within a right triangle.
-Normally, if you are given an angle and a side of a right triangle, you can find the other two sides, using sine, cosine or tangent.
-With the inverse trig ratios, you can find the angle measure, given two sides.
+    // Multiplication and division are also inverse operations.
+In algebra you used
+    // inverse operations to solve equations and inequalities.
+When we apply the word
+    // inverse to the trigonometric ratios, we can find the acute angle measures within
+    // a right triangle.
+Normally, if you are given an angle and a side of a right

-{.todo} Inverse Tangent: tan−1 or arctan.
-The “-1” indicates inverse.
-Inverse Sine: sin−1 or arcsin.
-Inverse Cosine: cos−1 or arccos.
+    // triangle, you can find the other two sides, using sine, cosine or tangent.
+With
+    // the inverse trig ratios, you can find the angle measure, given two sides.

-{.todo} On most scientific and graphing calculators, the buttons look like [SIN−1],[COS−1], and [TAN−1].
-Typically, you might have to hit a shift button to access these functions.
+    // On most scientific and graphing calculators, the buttons look like
+    // [SIN−1],[COS−1], and [TAN−1].
+Typically, you might have to hit a shift
+    // button to access these functions.

 ---
 > id: sine-cosine-rule